 Our goal is to maintain your trust and confidence when handling personal and financial information about you.

 Our U.S. Consumer Privacy Notice applies to information that we collect about individuals who seek, apply for, or obtain our financial products and services for personal, family, or household purposes.
-In addition, our California Consumer Privacy Act Disclosure applies to certain information we collect about California residents.
+In addition, our California Consumer Privacy Act Disclosure and Workforce CCPA Disclosure apply to certain information we collect about California residents.
 For other important information, please visit capitalone.com/privacy.

 How does Capital One collect information online?

-We collect information in a variety of contexts.
+We collect information about you in a variety of contexts.
 For example, we may collect information:

 What Information does Capital One collect?

-Depending on how you interact online with us, we may collect various types of information.
-For example, when you sign up for or use a financial product or service online, we may collect:
+Depending on how you interact online with us, we may collect various types of information about you.
+For example, we may collect:

-When you browse our website or use our mobile apps, we may also collect:
+When you use or interact with our Online Services, including, for example, when you browse our website or use our mobile apps, we may also collect:

-If you inquire about or apply for a job at Capital One, we may also collect:
+If you inquire about or apply for a job at Capital One using our Online Services, we may also collect:

 How does Capital One use this information?

 We use information for various purposes depending on how you interact with us.
-For example, we may use your information for the purposes described below:
+For example, we may use information about you for the purposes described below: